KQM-git/TCL/docs/characters/electro/beidou.md

 | 1 Stack                  | 478.72%   | 3         |
 | 2 Stacks / Perfect Parry | 750.72%   | 4         |

+* Beidou can counter damage from Bloom sub-reactions and Burn, even when the source is the player.
+* The shield and self-Electro application also apply to tap skills.

 </TabItem>

 <TabItem value='q' label='Burst'>